 Genetic Predisposition

 The most popular theory for the cause of Wobblers disease in dogs is genetics.
-It was observed that certain large and giant dog breeds are more prone to this syndrome because of inherited traits.
-Some of the most popular dog breeds affected by Wobblers disease are Great Danes, Rottweilers, German Shepherds, and Dobermanns.
+It was observed that certain large breeds and giant breeds are more prone to this syndrome because of inherited traits.
+Some of the most commonly affected dog breeds are Great Danes, Doberman Pinschers, Rottweilers, and German Shepherds.

 Anatomical Abnormalities

 Another common cause is anatomical abnormalities.
-Some dogs are born with vertebrae in their neck that don’t form correctly, which can compress the spinal cord over time.
+Some dogs are born with vertebrae in their neck that don’t form correctly, which can cause cervical vertebral instability and compress the spinal cord over time.
 In other cases, the spinal canal itself is too narrow.
-This physical setup makes it easier for spinal cord compression to occur as the dog grows or moves.
+This setup increases the risk of nerve root impingement and spinal cord compression as the dog grows or moves.

 Diet and Nutrition